ligerfotis/H-AI_collab_game/README.md

   * Can be started after MazeRL has started
   * If started before MazeRL has it will wait for it to connect.
   * Receives a configuration file from MazeRL and delivers it to MazeUnity upon startup of the latter.
+  * Can be in the same machine with MazeRL (recommended for reduced delay) or in a standalone server (docker instructions in its repo).

 * Start the experiment [MazeRL](https://github.com/ligerfotis/maze_RL_online) (See [Run MazeRL](#run-mazerl))